SeenKid/discord-profile-customization/README.md

 # Discord Profile customization
 Discord About Me customization - A simple way to have a beautiful discord profile !
+This project is kinda ended.
+If you want to make contributions, go ahead!

 # Important
 - Official and easy wiki [On Gitbook](https://ac-1010.gitbook.io/discord-profile-customization/)